Supersonic-Sites/leachanel/content/en/services.md

           <strong>Duration: 2 hours 15 minutes</strong><br>

           Save some money by booking a *classic pedicure* paired with a gel/shellac manicure to receive the combo price.
-      - service: How to you make holy water?
-        desc: You boil the hell out of it. orem ipsum dolor sit amet consectetur adipisicing elit.
-Quas cupiditate laboriosam fugiat.
-      - service: How to you make holy water?
-        desc: You boil the hell out of it. orem ipsum dolor sit amet consectetur adipisicing elit.
-Quas cupiditate laboriosam fugiat.
-      - service: How to you make holy water?
-        desc: You boil the hell out of it. orem ipsum dolor sit amet consectetur adipisicing elit.
-Quas cupiditate laboriosam fugiat.
     cta_link: https://squareup.com/appointments/book/lkzsutw147ekig/LS5KRH7VEZTBB/services
     bg_color: lightgreen
     cta_select: true